hapax/hapax.github.io/assets/teaching.md

 So hiking classes should act as an intake mechanism, drawing students into the field and equipping them to explore.

-If the classes are boring, the only people to stick around will be the ones who naturally love walking, who trudge tirelessly and without complaint across miles of scrubland.
+If classes are boring, only the kids with endurace and a natural yen for walking will stick around.
-And some teachers will say: good!
+And many teachers will say: good!
-These are the students with natural talent and real potential for hiking.
+These are the students with talent and real potential for hiking.
-But walking is a skill that be developed, and if hiking looks like fun, it will motivate kids to get better at walking.
+But walking is a skill that be developed, and if hiking looks like fun, it will motivate students to get better at walking.
 And what do you know?
 The pool of talent feeding into our hiking sector just got a lot bigger, the pipeline less leaky.
 Everyone wins.

-The way to fix these classes, and make hiking fun, is kind of obvious: we should stop marching student through the scrubland, even if that's what's been done for time immemorial.
+The way to fix these classes, and make hiking fun, is obvious: we should stop marching student through the scrubland, even if that is what tradition dictates.
-We should take them through varied and stimulating terrain, into the forest, through a canyon, and towards the strange rock formations in the distance.
+We should guide them through varied and stimulating terrain, into the forest, through a canyon, and towards the strange rock formations in the distance.
-At first, hikes would be along well-marked trails, but with time, they could learn to camp in the wilderness, explore uncharted wastes and conquer summits.
+With time, they could learn to camp in the wilderness, explore uncharted wastes and conquer summits.
-By going on real hikes, students would learn that hiking is not about the act of walking, but rather *using walking* to experience and understand the world.
+By going on real hikes, students would learn that hiking is not about the act of walking, but rather using walking to experience and understand the world.

 ### Shrubbification